python-js1211/sense-net-projects/README.md

   images are to be found for image predictions.
 When an image path is passed at prediction time, this string is prepended to the given path.

-- `input_image_format`: The format of input images for the network.
-  This can be either an image file on disk (`'file'`, the default), a string containing the raw, undecoded, image file bytes (`'bytes'`) or the decompressed image data represented as a nested python list, numpy array, or TensorFlow tensor of pixel values (`'pixel_values'`).

 - `iou_threshold`: A threshold indicating the amount of overlap boxes predicting the same class should have before they are considered to